Updated: June 23, 2022

 Start with removing every piece of data that does not add value and is basically excess for the chart.
 Sometimes, you have to work with a huge amount of data which will inevitably make your chart pretty complex and hard to read.
 Don’t hesitate to split your information into two or more charts.
 If that won’t work for you, you could use highlights or change the entire type of chart with something that would fit better.

 Tip: When you use bar charts and columns for comparison, sort the information in an ascending or a descending way by value instead of alphabetical order.

 4. Use Colors to Your Advantage

-In every form of visualization, colors are your best friend and most powerful tool.
-They create contrasts, accents, emphasis and lead the eye intuitively.
+In every form of visualization, colors are your best friend and the most powerful tool.
+They create contrasts, accents, and emphasis and lead the eye intuitively.
 Even here, color theory is important.

 When you design your chart, make sure you don’t use more than 5 or 6 colors.
 Anything more than that will make your graph overwhelming and hard to read for your viewers.
 However, color intensity is a different thing that you can use to your advantage.
 For example, when you compare the same concept in different periods of time, you could sort your data from the lightest shade of your chosen color to its darker one.
 It creates a strong visual progression, proper to your timeline.

 - A consistent color palette for all charts in a series that you will later compare.